List of unreleased projects by Kanye West: Drake collaborative studio album

 Drake and West first united on the remix to Jamie Foxx's 2009 song "Digital Girl".

-In February 2015, West revealed that his song "Wolves"—which debuted at his Yeezy Season fashion show earlier that month—had been conceived out of talks with Canadian rapper Drake over a potential joint album.
-When The Life of Pablo released the following year, Drake was credited as a co-writer on the track "30 Hours".
+In February 2015, West revealed that his song "Wolves"—which debuted at his Yeezy Season fashion show earlier that month—had been conceived out of talks with Canadian rapper Drake over an eponymous potential joint album.
+It was also speculated that the song supposedly had an alternate version which featured Drake and singer Björk, after screenshots surfaced of the track playing on producer Cashmere Cat's Snapchat.
+When The Life of Pablo released the following year, Drake was credited as a co-writer on the track "30 Hours."
 Upon the advent of Drake's 2016 studio album Views, West would frequently refer to an upcoming collaborative project with the artist, once at OVO Fest and again at a stop during his Saint Pablo Tour.
 Drake would also mention the possibility of a joint mixtape with West in an interview with Zane Lowe on his Beats 1 radio show.
-A green billboard with the tagline "Calabasas is the new Abu Dhabi" appeared in Los Angeles in August 2016 and featured the logos of both Drake's OVO Sound and West's GOOD Music labels, right before the latter's appearance at the 2016 MTV Video Music Awards.
-The two artists would not collaborate again until the release of Drake's 2017 commercial mixtape More Life, where West produced and appeared on the mixtape's fifth single "Glow".
+A green billboard with the tagline "Calabasas is the new Abu Dhabi" appeared in Los Angeles in August 2016 and featured the logos of both Drake's OVO Sound and West's GOOD Music, right before the latter's appearance at the 2016 MTV Video Music Awards.
+The two artists would not collaborate again until the release of Drake's 2017 commercial mixtape More Life, where West produced and appeared on the mixtape's fifth single "Glow."

 All prospects of a joint album between the two artists were shattered in 2018 with the release of Pusha T's studio album Daytona, which was entirely produced by West.
-On the album's last track "Infrared", Pusha T sparked a days-long feud with Drake after questioning his songwriting ability.
-This was immediately followed by Drake responding with his song "Duppy Freestyle", where he criticized both Pusha T and West, and culminated with the release of Pusha T's diss track "The Story of Adidon".
+On the album's last track "Infrared," Pusha T sparked a days-long feud with Drake after questioning his songwriting ability.
+This was immediately followed by Drake responding with his song "Duppy Freestyle," where he criticized both Pusha T and West, and culminated with the release of Pusha T's diss track "The Story of Adidon."
 Drake and West would seemingly reconcile their differences three years later when the two put on a one-off concert for the benefit of imprisoned Chicago gangster Larry Hoover in December 2021, where both artists performed each other's songs on stage at the Los Angeles Memorial Coliseum.

-During a live-streamed interview with DJ Akademiks in April 2025, West disclosed that he had previously reached out to Drake in an effort to offer him the song "Preacher Man" from his visual album Bully, but was unequivocally turned down by the artist, though he did maintain that he was hopeful the two would eventually work on a future album together someday:
+During a live-streamed interview with DJ Akademiks in April 2025, West disclosed that he had previously reached out to Drake in an effort to offer him the song "Preacher Man" from his twelfth studio album Bully, but was unequivocally turned down by the artist, though maintained hope that the two would eventually work on a future album together:

-"You know I sent 'Preacher Man' off Bully, the intro, to Drake first? ...
-He just, like, he said something like, 'Aw man, I don't mean to spoil your dreams' or some shit.
+You know I sent "Preacher Man" off Bully, the intro, to Drake first? ...
+He just, like, he said something like, "Aw man, I don't mean to spoil your dreams" or some shit.
 I don't know, he just did his thing and shit.
-I think before it's all said and done, I'll do an album with him."
+I think before it's all said and done, I'll do an album with him.